 Volunteer peer tutoring

 Interested in becoming a volunteer peer tutor and having your volunteer work recognized on your Co-Curricular Record (CCR)?
 We are currently accepting applications for up to 20 volunteer tutors.

 What does a volunteer peer tutor do?

 As a volunteer peer tutor, you will assist your tutees in understanding course material, which will help them become more independent learners.
 You must have an 'A' grade or higher in the courses you wish to tutor.
-Through peer tutoring, you will give your tutees the individual and specialized attention that a student may need in order to accommodate their learning.
+Through peer tutoring, you will give your tutees the individual and specialized attention they need in order to accommodate their learning.

-Volunteer peer tutors are eligible for credit through the SAIT Co-Curricular Record.
+Volunteer peer tutors are eligible for credit through the SAIT Co-Curricular Record (CCR).

 How to become a volunteer peer tutor

 - enrolled in 2nd year (or higher) of your current program

 - overall GPA of 3.6 or above and 'A' grade in the courses you wish to tutor;